matthewsbenjamin/event_bus/bus/README.md

 Must have an API to receive events (HTTP POST) (w. validation?)

-Get requests (HTTP GET) with search function to return events relevant to that service (searching on )
+Get requests (HTTP GET) with search function to return events relevant to that service (searching on Consumed_by)

 Connection to MongoDB instance to archive old events (or ones without an expiry date)

+Uses gorllia mux

 Messages must always follow the following pattern: